Tepito Arte Acá: Daniel Manrique

-Although Tepito Arte Acá was founded by several people, it was Daniel Manrique who was primarily responsible for the organization's survival into the 21st century.
+Tepito Arte Acá was created by Daniel Manrique who was primarily responsible for the organization's survival into the 21st century.
 He was born on November 28, 1939, in the Tepito neighborhood of Mexico City.
 His talent for drawing appeared at a very young age.
 Between working to help the family and being rebellious teenager, he did not finish primary school until he was sixteen.
 However, he considered himself ambitious, not for awards but rather to do what he wanted in life.
 He stated that he came from class of people who thought of not much more than obtaining their next meal.
 He self described as “crazy” and “stubborn” for wanting to do something more.
 In 1958, he began studying art at first with the Taller Libre de Arte para Obreros (Free Art Workshop for laborers), which led to studies at the Escuela Nacional de Pintura, Escultura y Grabado "La Esmeralda" finishing in 1962.
 He suffered hunger and family problems while he was in school as his mother did not support his ambition to study painting, and according to Manrique, did not understand why he wanted to study art and “abandon” his responsibility to help support the family.
 Through his life, he remain well known and mostly respected among the residents of Tepito, although he moved out from there in the late 1980s into another Mexico City neighborhood called Nueva Atzacoalco, where he lived until his death.

-Manrique first became involved with the group of artists that led to Tepito Arte Acá in 1973, but he became the most dedicated to the project, creating murals, graphic arts and stencil art on tenements, streets and underground passages.
+Manrique created the *Arte Aca* movement (1974–1978), working with various artists in an effort to form a collective; in 1978, he went on to establish *Tepito Arte Aca* (1978–2010), a movement he took international with the help of Carlos Plascencia Fabila., but he became the most dedicated to the project, creating murals, graphic arts and stencil art on tenements, streets and underground passages.
 He promoted the work of the projects in various ways, including at the Architecture Biennial of 1980 at the Centre Georges Pompidou in Paris, an artist exchange with the lower-class neighborhood of La Saulaie in Oullins, France in the 1980s and from 1985 to 1986, he had examples of the work on display at the Museo de Arte Moderno in Mexico City.
 The project received recognition from UNESCO in Warsaw.
-While he did murals in other parts of Mexico and in other countries, he remains best known for the work he did in Tepito with Tepito Arte Acá.
+While he did murals in other parts of Mexico and in other countries, ur remains best known for the work he in Tepito with Tepito Arte Acá.
 His work earned him recognitions including membership in the Salón de la Plástica Mexicana in 2008.